 A gorgeous field of sunflowers was temporarily a well-kept secret in 2018 before being unveiled at the first ever SunFest event at Dorothea Dix Park-a celebration of summer for the whole family that included live music, performing arts, arts and crafts, food trucks and more.
-The sunflowers, and the celebration, is expected to return even bigger and better in 2019.
+The sunflowers, and the celebration, is expected to return even bigger and better for a third time in 2020.

 One of America's best (and fastest) track events, the Sir Walter Miler, is a free-admission event featuring an elite field of men and women runners and allows fans onto the track at Meredith College to scream and cheer as athletes look to set some of the fastest mile times of the year in the U.S. Since the inception of the Sir Walter Miler in 2014, the collective men's elite field has broken the four-minute mile barrier a total of 26 times, and the women's elite field has broken 4:30—a time that had never previously been beat in the history of N.C.—nine total times.

 Beer, Bourbon & BBQ Festival, Aug.
 7-8, 2020